codingwithjae/workitLandingPage/README.md

-## Welcome to Worfit Landing Page! 👋
+## Welcome to Workit Landing Page! 👋

 This was my first ever project of web development made from scratch.
 It was made using HTML and CSS.

-This is a solution to the [Worfit Landing Page!](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
+This is a solution to the [Workit Landing Page!](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu)

 Frontend Mentor challenges help to improve coding skills by building realistic projects.